 National Facts & Figures

-- Alzheimer's is the most expensive disease in America at a cost of $18.3 million an hour -- which totals $236 billion annually.
+- Alzheimer's is the most expensive disease in America and will cost the nation $290 billion in 2019.

 - Alzheimer’s is progressive and fatal.